 It’s become clear as the coronavirus outbreak accelerates that it will impact nearly every business in some way.
-Leaders are working to determine how operational hiccups, added costs, and lost sales will affect their organizations, and how to mitigate the impacts.
+Leaders are working to determine how operational hiccups, added costs and lost sales will affect their organizations, and how to mitigate the impacts.

 What about cybersecurity?
 Are we in a unique threat environment?

 We’ve already discussed how attackers are leveraging the natural desire for official information to launch phishing attacks, so in at least one sense there’s an elevated threat of intrusion.
 But when considering security posture, it’s not all about the external threats.
-Even if threat activity was completely unchanged by the coronavirus situation, a company’s overall risk could still be adversely affected by factors that relate its ability to protect itself and respond to an incident.
+Even if threat activity was completely unchanged by the coronavirus situation, a company’s overall risk could still be adversely affected by factors that relate to its ability to protect itself and respond to an incident.

 Let’s look at a couple of ways that could play out for your clients.

 First, take the influx of remote workers.
-Some businesses are already well equipped for remote work, with workforces that are accustomed to the security measures.
+Some businesses are already well equipped for remote work, with workforces that are accustomed to security measures.
 Others aren’t.

 There are well-understood methods to ensure that a remote workforce can replicate the security environment of an office, using VPN or remote desktop technologies.
-The problem is that these environments are like any other aspect of the security apparatus: they can be complex; they require adherence to best practices on the part of users to maximize safety; they must be diligently set up and provisioned; and they can harbor software vulnerabilities to keep up with and mitigate.
+The problem is that these environments are like any other aspect of the security apparatus: they can be complex; they require adherence to best practices on the part of users to maximize safety; they must be diligently set up and provisioned, and they can harbor software vulnerabilities to keep up with and mitigate.